 One of the most basic questions we at Hapman are often asked is: How much does a flexible screw conveyor cost?
 We wish it were as simple as giving the same answer every time.

 Just like purchasing a car, there are many options to sort through and select which ones are best for you.
 For your conveyor application, you face the same situation as we work together to consider which options will work best with your particular material and process.
 Just about every application we see has its own nuances and requirements, so being able to provide a single cost that covers the full spectrum of conveyor sizes, construction materials and numerous available options is almost impossible.

 Choosing the right conveyor with the correct features and options is critical to ensure that you receive maximum performance with minimum maintenance.
-Unfortunately, some people only focus on the initial price, thinking that … “all flexible screw conveyors are the same”, with the sole goal of finding the cheapest conveyor, thereby sacrificing low-maintenance, quality, and warranty which inevitably leads to regret.
+Unfortunately, some customers only focus on the initial price, thinking that “all flexible screw conveyors are the same.”
+Their main goal is finding the least-expensive solution, an approach that ignores the benefits of low maintenance, quality and warranty—and inevitably leads to regret.

 |15-45 cfh||30-70 cfh||60-240 cfh||120-360 cfh||120-600 cfh||360-1,800 cfh|

-Agitators – used for helping the material flow into the auger (see available auger types).
+Agitator – Used for helping the material flow into the auger (see available auger types).
 Many materials may be sluggish and not feed well, even with vibration.
-For those where additional flow assistance is required.
+For those materials where additional flow assistance is required:

-Level Sensors – mounted in the feed hopper (many times two are required) – $700 each
+Level Sensors – Mounted in the feed hopper (in many applications two are required): $475-$900

-As you can see the costs can vary greatly based upon the customization required.
-When you come to us for a proposal we will ask a lot of questions and thoroughly examine each option to make sure that what we are proposing for you will provide the best possible service for your unique application, at the lowest possible cost—resulting in success for your project.
-See some of our applications.
+As you can see, the costs can vary greatly based upon the customization required.
+When you come to us for a proposal, we will ask plenty of questions and thoroughly examine each option.
+This ensures that our proposed solution will provide the best possible performance for your unique application, at the lowest possible cost—resulting in success for your project.